UDST/choicemodels/README.md

 ### Installation

-ChoiceModels can be installed using the Pip or Conda package managers:
+ChoiceModels requires Python 3.10 or later, and can be installed using the Pip or Conda package managers:

 ```
 pip install choicemodels